Ebon Andersson was a working-class girl from Masthugget who became a member of parliament of 30 years standing for Högern (today the Moderate Party).

 Ebon Andersson began her final year in parliament in January 1966.
 As chairperson by seniority she opened the parliament session of 1966 and presided over the election of the speaker.
 This was the first time in the history of the parliament that a woman had opened a parliamentary session.
 Ebon Andersson turned 70 years old in November that same year and decided to resign from the chamber and parliament.

 Ebon Andersson died in 1969, shortly before she would have turned 73, as a consequence of cardiac problems.
-She was buried at the Norra cemetery in Solna.
+She was buried at Norra begravningsplatsen (the Northern Cemetery) in Solna.